 Guidelines:

 SYSTEM ADMINISTRATOR RESPONSIBILITIES.
 The Credit Union’s System Administrator, with the involvement of management, information security, and systems operations personnel, will conduct the procedures outlined below in order to develop and maintain the patch management program.
-The patch management program shall be coordinated with the Credit Union’s change management process, outlined the Configuration Management Policy (see Policy 4305).
+The patch management program shall be coordinated with the Credit Union’s change management process, as outlined in the Configuration Management process (see 4120.10).

 Inventory.
 Maintain an up-to-date inventory of hardware and software, including the specific applications and their location.
-This inventory will include a description of the system’s hardware, main frame and mid-range computers, operating systems (versions and all patches installed), application software (versions and all patches installed), and storage devices.
+This inventory will include a description of the system’s hardware, mainframe and mid-range computers, operating systems (versions and all patches installed), application software (versions and all patches installed), and storage devices.
 The inventory will reflect production servers, firewalls, network appliances, routers, and other network infrastructure.

 Risks.
 Determine the risks posed by software vulnerabilities and direction for the implementation of a path management program.
 This risk assessment will be performed periodically and will be presented to the board of directors on an annual basis.